FailAcademy/learning/adp-vancouver/_lessons/week-01/02-databases-postgres2.md

 ---
 layout: lesson
-title: Intro to Databases with Postgres II
+title: More on Databases with Postgres
 slides: ['_slides/week-01/02-introducing-postgres2.md']
 lesson_date: 2018-05-01
 ---